TouK/nussknacker/docs/scenarios_authoring/DataSourcesAndSinks.md

 * Avro serialization
 * JSON serialization

-Therefore it is important to understand how the data in the incoming Kafka topic are serialized; similarly, how data should be serialized in the result (output) Kafka topic.
+Therefore, it is important to understand how the data in the incoming Kafka topic are serialized; similarly, how data should be serialized in the result (output) Kafka topic.
 Serialization is relevant only for source and sink components.

 Below, source and sink components are presented in groups with identical approaches to data typing and serialization.
 The table summarizing different types of source and sink components is at the end of this page.